MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-host.md

     ![Screenshot of Apply a code integrity policy.](./media/guarded-deploy-host/guarded-enable-host.png)

 3. Select to enable the option to configure the host with a code integrity policy.
 Then select the appropriate policy for the system.
 4. Select **OK** to apply the configuration change.
-The host may restart to apply the new policy.
+The host can restart to apply the new policy.
 5. Take the host out of maintenance mode.

 > [!WARNING]